Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/Vendor_Specific_Implementation/Aruba/Aruba_Mobility/03-Aruba-Mobility-Architecture.md

 - **Centralized Visibility & Monitoring:** A single dashboard for APs, clients, and network policies.
 - **Multi-Version Support:** An MM can manage MCs running different, but compatible, versions of ArubaOS.

+**Role in the hierarchy:**

+- Centralized configuration, licensing, upgrades, monitoring, advanced services.
+- Runs the control / management plane for the MCs.

 ⚠️ **Note:** APs never connect directly to an MM.
 Only MCs terminate AP tunnels and handle client data (in case the AP is tunneled).

 ## 📦 Mobility Controller (MC) / Managed Node (MN)